Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 When enabling a custom view on a list type, you must enter the ID (number) of the view to be used.

 The ID's must be provided by the skins readme, have no relation with the add-on.

+### How to check if an android device passes Netflix certification

+Verification steps:
+1) The official Netflix app must be available on PlayStore, if it is not listed your device is not Netflix certified
+2) You can try install SafetyNet Test app, to check if `PASS` all google tests
+3) You can try check in the PlayStore settings if `Play Protect certification` is marked as certified